SuikaMochi/Mobile_Dungeon_Crawling_Project/Game Design Document.md

 ## Player Properties
 # Statistics
--Strength: Scaling for Strength based actions and ---- --(Example: Attacking with a greatsword, moving a builder)
+* Strength: Scaling for Strength based actions and ----
+* (Example: Attacking with a greatsword, moving a builder)
--Dexterity: Scaling for Dexterity based actions and ---- --(Example: Attacking for daggers, dodging a trap)
+* Dexterity: Scaling for Dexterity based actions and ----
+* (Example: Attacking for daggers, dodging a trap)
--Endurance: How far the player can go without resting and eating, increases health, carry capacity --(Example: Low endurance makes the player take more damage, unable to carry more items)
+* Endurance: How far the player can go without resting and eating, increases health, carry capacity
+* (Example: Low endurance makes the player take more damage, unable to carry more items)
--Attunement: Scaling for Magic based actions and the max amount of Mana --(Example: )
+* Attunement: Scaling for Magic based actions and the max amount of Mana
+* (Example: )
--Faith: Scaling for
+* Faith: Scaling for
---(Example: )
+* (Example: )
--Wisdom: Scaling for
+* Wisdom: Scaling for
---(Example: )
+* (Example: )

 # Feat
 -to be discussed